 Another point that makes an appearance in customer reviews is that of the test leads; while many say these are perfectly adequate, a number of customers have commented that they are not powerful enough for some purposes – a car starter for instance – so this is a point that you might want to consider if you are looking to buy a clamp meter.

-The upside is that it is a Fluke product, who have a reputation for quality, well-made and robust products that are accurate and reliable.
+The upside is that it is a Fluke product, which has a reputation for quality, well-made and robust products that are accurate and reliable.
 All of those attributes are present in this model.
 It offers a sensible measuring range and can be used for many different measurements, and it is suitably compact and comes ready to use (unlike many such products, the two AA batteries needed to power the 323 are included when you purchase).

-If you want a handy, capable and accurate clamp meter that is not expensive and will come in useful for general, everyday troubleshooting, the Fluke 323 is certainly worthy of your consideration.
+If you want a handy, capable, and accurate clamp meter that is not expensive and will come in useful for general, everyday troubleshooting, the Fluke 323 is certainly worthy of your consideration.